Sazonoff/UnitySaveSystem/README.md

 # How to use
-- Create a new instance of SaveSystem
+- Create a new instance of SaveSystem with desired SaveProvider
 - SaveSystem.Initialize(...) it
-- Call SaveSystem.SaveDirtyFiles() as often as you want.
-I prefer to call it every LateUpdate()
+- Call SaveSystem.SaveDirtyFiles() as often as you need.
+For example: call it once when a player pressed "Save Game" Button or call it every LateUpdate()
 - Use SaveSystem.GetSave<T>(int id) to get the required save
 - After any change to save - call save.SetDirty() so inform next SaveSystem.SaveDirtyFiles() to collect it

 # How do I make my own save?
 - Create your save class.
-- Inherit SaveFile.
+- Inherit from base 'Save' class.
 - Add SaveAttribute to the class definition.
 - Add default empty constructor.
-- If you change some data call SetDirty() That's pretty much it.
+- If you change some data call SetDirty()
+- That's pretty much it.
 Example:

 ```
 [Save("ExampleSaveName")]
-public class ExampleSave : SaveFile
+public class ExampleSave : Save
 {

     public int SomeData { get; set; }